szabgab/perlweekly/README.md

   that was held for approval and the other one as I am the list administrator.
 I follow the link in this second e-mail and approve the message to go out to the mailing list.

-* Then I go and paste the link of the latest editon in the Perl Developers group on Facebook, the Perl Weekly page on Google+, LinkedIN, Twitter.
+* Then I go and paste the link of the latest edition in the Perl Developers group on Facebook, the Perl Weekly page on Google+, LinkedIN, Twitter.